bleep1/CC128Xively-ByCamel/README.md

-What does this show
+# What does this show
 I'm amazed that I used
 * MQTT,
 * XSLT,
 * Logging in Log4j,
 * a Linux serial port and
 * Apache Camel

-All without writing one line of Java.
-That makes this Apache Camel stuff pretty cool.
+All these libraries without writing one line of Java.
+Even though they are all Java based.

-To do:
+# To do:
 * make a cleaner install package/